CGCL-codes/naturalcc/README.md

 - PyTorch version >= 1.6.0
 - Python version >= 3.6
 - GCC/G++ > 5.0
-- For training new models, you'll also need an NVIDIA GPU and NCCL
+- For training new models, you'll also need an NVIDIA GPU, NCCL and Cuda Toolkit installed.
-- (optional) For faster training, you need to install NVIDIA's apex library.
+- (optional) For faster training, you need to install NVIDIA's ```apex``` library.

 [comment]: <> "  with the --cuda_ext and --deprecated_fused_adam options"